Licursi-dev/parisii-beatles-web-app/README.md

 # Parisii Beatles Web App

-An accessibility-focused classroom engagement web app featuring Beatles-themed educational games and activities.
+An accessibility-focused classroom engagement web application featuring Beatles-themed games, quizzes and learning activities.

 ## Overview

-The Parisii Beatles Web App is a browser-based classroom toolkit designed to make lessons more interactive, structured, and accessible.
-It combines Beatles-themed content with practical classroom tools, including seat allocation, bingo, quizzes, and a custom Battleships game.
+The Parisii Beatles Web App is a browser-based educational application designed to support classroom engagement through interactive Beatles-themed activities.
+The project combines entertainment with learning by providing a collection of tools and games suitable for group participation and classroom use.

 ## Features

-- Seat selector for classroom allocation
+- Interactive seat allocation system
-- Beatles-themed bingo caller
-- Team-based quiz mode
+- Beatles-themed quiz game with team scoring
-- Custom Battleships game based on Beatles chart position and year of release data
+- Custom Battleships game based on Beatles release and chart data
+- Bingo caller and classroom activity tools
-- Dark mode
+- Dark mode and high-contrast accessibility settings
-- High-contrast mode
 - Adjustable text sizing
-- Responsive layout
+- Responsive design for different screen sizes
-- Local storage support
+- Local storage support for saved settings and scores

 ## Technologies Used

 - HTML5
 - CSS3
-- JavaScript ES Modules
+- JavaScript (ES6 Modules)
-- Local Storage
+- Local Storage API

 ## Accessibility

-The app includes accessibility-focused features such as dark mode, high-contrast display, scalable text controls, and clear navigation to support inclusive classroom use.
+Accessibility was a key consideration throughout development.
+The application includes scalable text controls, high-contrast display options, dark mode support and clear navigation to help provide an inclusive user experience.

+## Educational Use

+The application was designed to support classroom engagement and can be used for quizzes, team activities, seating plans and interactive learning sessions.

 ## Purpose

-This project was created as a portfolio web app to demonstrate frontend development, interactive UI design, accessibility awareness, and modular JavaScript structure.
+This project was created to demonstrate front-end development, accessibility awareness, user interface design and modular JavaScript development.
+It forms part of a wider portfolio showcasing web development and educational technology projects.

-## Author

-Christian Licursi